Adil-12-Hassan/Python-Practice-Repository/CONTRIBUTING.md

 Thank you for contributing to **Python Practice Repository**!

-This repository is a structured Python learning resource for beginners, intermediate learners, and experienced developers who want to practice or revise Python.
-Contributions are welcome as long as they are useful, educational, and follow the existing structure.
+This repository provides a structured Python learning resource for beginners, intermediate learners, and experienced developers looking to practice or revise Python.
+We welcome contributions that are useful, educational, and follow the existing structure.

 > **Goal:** Every contribution should help someone learn, practice, or improve Python.